erszcz/blog/posts/x.typestate-in-erlang-with-gradualizer/notes.md

 Moreover, we don't really have to type everything!
-We can pick and choose which fields are important to be typed, since the transitions depend on them and which are not.
+We can pick and choose which fields are important to be typed, since the transitions depend on them, and which are not.
-The more type annotations we provide in the code, though, the higher level of confidence in its correctness we get.
+The more type annotations we provide in the code, though, the higher level of confidence in its correctness we get at compile time, and the more information we pass on to people reading it later.
+Ultimately, we can just run the code as usual, since it's still ordinary Erlang, and typechecking it is completely separate from compiling it.

 Some of you might ask, though, "what if I make a mistake in my types or specs?"
 Well, obviously, the typechecker won't be able to catch errors based on